 Is the Product Effective?

-Does the product work?
-When it comes to comparing the vitamins and mineral content with other products, this is easy enough.
+When it comes to comparing the vitamins and mineral content with other products, the answer is easy enough.
 AG1 has more than enough of key items although lacks Vitamin D, iron and omega-3 fatty acids.

 1. Raw Superfood Complex, 7.4g ex 12.0g

-• A thought on composition and quantities. #4 ingredient Inulin is pure fibre, added to feed the good bacteria in the gut microbiome.
+A thought on composition and quantities. #4 ingredient Inulin is pure fibre, added to feed gut microbiome.
 For spirulina, the 1st and main ingredient, studies have shown that the effective dose starts at 1g.

 2. Extracts Herbs & Antioxidant, 2.7g ex 12.0g